Filter by

 There are very diverse production methods for EU aquaculture species, some of the main ones are the following (STECF Aquaculture economic data table, 2023):

-In addition, during the early growth stages, most fish species and seaweeds need to be in a hatchery and a nursery.
+In addition, during the early growth stages, most fish and algae species need to be in land-based facilities such as hatcheries and nurseries.
 Seeds of molluscs are produced in hatcheries or collected from the wild.

 Like any economic activity, aquaculture has an impact on the environment.
 This depends on the quality of management of the activity, the suitability of the location and the production system.
-When properly managed, aquaculture can also be a method of protein production with a lower carbon and environmental footprint than other types of farming.
-Furthermore, certain forms of aquaculture (e.g. mollusc farming, aquaculture in ponds and wetlands, and the farming of algae and other invertebrates), when appropriately managed, can offer many ecosystem services.
+When properly managed, aquaculture can also be a method of protein production with a lower carbon and environmental footprint than other types of farming (e.g. livestock farming).
+Furthermore, certain forms of aquaculture (e.g. bivalve farming, extensive and semi-intensive fish farming in ponds and wetlands, and the farming of algae and other invertebrates), when appropriately managed, can offer many ecosystem services.
 These services include the absorption of excess nutrients and organic matter from the environment or the conservation and restoration of ecosystems and biodiversity.

 EU environmental legislation and implementing national legislation have set the regulatory framework for EU aquaculture that ensures the mitigation of the impact that aquaculture activities may have on the environment (be it in terms of carbon footprint, effluents, waste or other impacts on marine and freshwater ecosystems), and that aquaculture activities do not significantly harm ecosystems or biodiversity.